 Before you migrate any widgets, make sure you’ve got the same themes and plugins activated on your new site as on the original site.
-While you’re adding plugins, install the Widget Settings Import/Export plugin and activate it on your new site.
+While you’re adding plugins, install the Widget Importer & Exporter plugin and activate it on your new site.

 Note: Widgets go into widget areas defined by your theme, so if you haven’t activated the correct theme, this step won’t work correctly.
 And if there are any widgets provided by plugins, they won’t import if you haven’t installed the plugin on the new site.

 Now go to the admin screens for your old site and install and activate the widget settings plugin there too.
-Go to Tools > Widget Settings Export to see the exporter screen:
+Go to Tools > Widget Importer & Exporter to see the widget import/export screen:

-Now switch to your new site and go to Tools > Widget Settings Import:
+Now switch to your new site and go to Tools > Widget Importer & Exporter.

 The two importer plugins you’ve used import the content of your old site to your new one but they don’t import all the settings.
 This means that you must make some manual tweaks before you’re done.

 - Editing the site title and description.

 - Making any customizations to the site design you may have made in the Customizer or theme options screens.

 - Editing any plugin settings.
 Open both sites in separate windows in your browser (or in separate browsers) and check your settings for your old site, then implement them in your new one.

 - Checking that it has added the correct navigation menus to the correct areas in your theme.
 The importer plugin copies menus across, but might not have assigned the right one to your primary menu if you’ve got over one.